Ultimate Gabon Safari Guide: Loango National Park & Libreville Tour

-Dubbed as “Africa’s last Eden”, it stands as one of the few remaining untouched wilderness regions on the continent.
+Dubbed as “Africa’s last Eden”, Gabon stands as one of the few remaining untouched wilderness regions on the continent.
 We hopped on multiple planes and boats to reach our incredible lodge in the middle of Loango National Park.

 It takes an extraordinary amount of pre-planning to ensure a Gabon safari is seamless, and a healthy bit of homework to ensure reward.
 The effort it takes to design a Gabon expedition reassures you that this is far from the crowded safari in the Masai Mara.
 In theory, the harder it is to plan a safari and the longer it takes to formulate, the more remote you’re going.
-That is where this guide comes in handy.
+That is where this Gabon travel guide comes in handy

-Arrival in Libreville Loango Natinal Park
+Arrival in Libreville

 Departure